 IB staffer found dead in Delhi's riot-hit Chand Bagh area

-Ankit Sharma, who lived in Chand Bagh, may have been killed in stone pelting, they said.
+His body was taken to the GTB Hospital for an autopsy.
+"He left home around 5.30 pm on Tuesday and has been missing since then," his brother Ankur said.

-His body has been taken to the Guru Tegh Bahadur Hospital for an autopsy.
+On Tuesday evening, mobs roamed Chand Bagh and other areas, pelting stones and setting property on fire.
+Sharma, one of the 22 killed in the communal violence over the citizenship amendment law, is survived by his parents, brother and sister.
+His father is also a serving assistant sub-inspector with Delhi Police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)